-You can specify the relevant test files for your components in the
+You can specify the component’s test files with the

-bit add command to let Bit know they should be part of your components.
+--test flag, to let Bit know these are test files and should be part of your component.

 $ bit tag --all 1.0.0 3 components tagged | 3 added, 0 changed, 0 auto-tagged added components: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org